 To judge the eligibility of ACOs and IDNs for reimbursement payments and shared cost-savings, these organisations are required to participate in annual audits that measure performance and track outcomes.
 Analysing data for these audits is extremely valuable, but it tends to be a labour-intensive process and many healthcare organisations lack adequate resources and skill sets to create these reports.

 Currently, most organisations use some form of DIY BI tools created by internal staff to track various program success metrics and KPIs around strategy, operational, and process improvements.
-Most medium to large scale organisations rely on internal data analytics/informatics teams to develop IT tools via Tableau, Excel, Qlik that provide details on specific performance measures.
+Most medium– to– large scale organisations rely on internal data analytics/informatics teams to develop IT tools via Tableau, Excel, Qlik that provide details on specific performance measures.

 This method of reporting again requires an abundance of manual tracking/reporting activities with automated tools used less commonly.
 And this reliance on specific data analyst teams creates a backlog of reporting which makes it impossible to monitor performance in real-time so strategies can be implemented to correct or improve outcomes before year-end.